| Cuisine

 Makki di Roti.
 In India, recipes are handed down from generation

+to generation.
 The unique and strong flavours in Indian cuisine are derived from

 spices, seasonings and nutritious ingredients such as leafy vegetables,